Trogón Enmascarado

 Distribution

-Andean Slopes: The Masked Trogon can be found along the Andean slopes of Colombia, particularly in the western and central parts of the country.
-This region includes areas such as the Western and Central Andes, where the trogons inhabit cloud forests and montane forests at different elevations.
+Andean Slopes: The Masked Trogon can be found along the Andean slopes, particularly, in the western and central parts of the country.
+This region includes areas such as the western and central Andes, where the trogons inhabit cloud forests and montane forests at different elevations.

-Magdalena Valley: The Masked Trogon is present in the Magdalena Valley region of Colombia, which spans both the Eastern and Western Andes.
-This area provides suitable habitat for the trogons, including humid forests and wooded habitats.
+Magdalena Valley: The Masked Trogon is present in the Magdalena Valley region that spans both the eastern and western Andes.
+This area provides proper habitat for the trogons, including humid forests and wooded habitats.

 Chocó Biogeographic Region: The Chocó biogeographic region is known for its high biodiversity and extensive rainforests, making it a key habitat for the Masked Trogon.
-In Colombia, the trogons in the Chocó region can be found in lowland rainforests and foothill forests with ample tree cover.
+The trogons in the Chocó region are found in lowland rainforests and foothill forests with ample tree cover.

 Taxonomy